Human rights

 Implementation

 Human rights are considered during our dealings with business partners and within our own investment analysis process, when relevant.
-We also collaborate with group companies to share knowledge on human rights management practices and to identify areas of opportunity.
+We also collaborate with our group companies to share knowledge on human rights management practices and to identify areas of opportunity.

-We also engage with the senior management of our group companies, both formally and informally, and as needed, to ensure a proper understanding of how their management teams are addressing human rights when questions or issues arise.
+We also engage with the senior management of our group companies, both formally and informally, and as needed, to gain a proper understanding of how their management teams are addressing human rights when questions or issues arise.

-We provide our employees with an annual training on our Code of Business Conduct and Ethics and on our Respectful Workplace Policy and Procedures, which emphasize our commitment to provide a respectful and equitable workplace.
+We provide our employees with annual training on our Code of Business Conduct and Ethics and on our Respectful Workplace Policy and Procedures, which emphasize our commitment to provide a respectful and equitable workplace.

 In addition, we extend our human rights commitment to third parties that work for/on our behalf, through our Third Party Code of Conduct.